Pillable/Project2Team7App/README.md

 This android app is meant to help people remember to swallow their pills.
 It is a free addon to the pillable water bottle which is meant to help a person swallow their pills.
 The way it works is on the main screen you see a list of all reminders.
 You can then press the plus button which takes you to a screen that lets you enter the days and time at which you want your reminder to notify you.

 # Credits
-App was designed and created by Nabeel Rizk, with feedback provided from fellow group members Brandi, Emilia, Arielle.
+App was designed and programmed by Nabeel Rizk, with feedback provided from fellow group members Brandi, Emilia, Arielle.

 # Tools used
 I used the industry standard Android Studio IDE and as my programming language I used the recommended Kotlin language.
 For UI, I used xml layouts as is recommended.